cyfdecyf/cow/README.md

 - **Automatically identify blocked websites**
 - **Record which sites are blocked, which can be directly accessed**
+  - Can also manually specify blocked and direct sites
 - **Generate and serve PAC file**
   - The PAC file tells the browser to use direct connection for non-blocked sites
 - Convert socks proxy to HTTP proxy